tenable/integrations-ibm-cloudpak-for-security/README.md

-# Tenable.io -> IBM Security Connect Transformer
+# Tenable.io -> IBM Cloud Pak for Security Transformer

 This tool is designed to consume Tenable.io asset and vulnerability data, transform that data into the IBM Security Connect format, and then upload